Visiting London in January: Best Places & Things to Do

 Good news for those of you who are on a budget when visiting London in January.

-There are LOADS of free indoor activities:
+There are LOADS of free indoor activities and free museums to visit

 - The National Museum – FREE!